MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 ## Client behavior {#ech-client-behavior}

-The general client behavior specified in {{client-behavior}} permits clients to retry connection with a less preferred alternative if the preferred option fails, including falling back to a direct connection if all SVCB options fail.
-This behavior is
-not suitable for ECH, because fallback would negate the privacy benefits of ECH.
-Accordingly, ECH-capable clients SHALL implement the following behavior for connection establishment:
+The SVCB-optional client behavior specified in {{client-behavior}} permits clients to fall back to a direct connection if all SVCB options fail.
+This behavior is not suitable for ECH, because fallback would negate the privacy benefits of ECH.
+Accordingly, ECH-capable SVCB-optional clients MUST implement the following behavior for connection establishment:

-1. Perform connection establishment using HTTPS RRs as described in
+1. Perform SVCB resolution as described in {{client-behavior}}.
-   {{client-behavior}}.
-After step 4, if there were compatible HTTPS RRs, they all had an "echconfig" key, and attempts to connect to them all failed, terminate connection establishment.
-2. If the client implements Alt-Svc, try to connect using any entries from the Alt-Svc cache.
-3. Continue connection establishment as in {{client-behavior}} if necessary.
+2. If SVCB resolution succeeded, and all alternative endpoints have an "echconfig" key, use SVCB-reliant connection establishment.

-As a latency optimization, clients MAY prefetch DNS records for later steps before they are needed.
+As a latency optimization, clients MAY prefetch DNS records that will only be used in SVCB-optional mode.

 ## Deployment considerations